szyth/quran-ebooks/README.md

 Then click on any file you want, and press the **Download** button.

+Please report any issues or bugs at sayyedziaur@gmail.com

+---
 #### Kindle/Kobo Setup after downloading eBook:
 - Use [KOReader](https://koreader.rocks/) app to render arabic properly.
   - in KOReader: Set Render Mode: Book and Enable: Embedded Style, Embedded Fonts.